Skip to content

 • --node <id> — filter by node.

-• --state <state> — filter by lifecycle state (SCHEDULED, PREPARING, STARTING, RUNNING, STOPPING, STOPPED, CRASHED, DRAINING).
+• --state <state> — filter by lifecycle state.
+The CLI does not validate the value; the controller’s instance states include SCHEDULED, PREPARING, STARTING, RUNNING, STOPPING, STOPPED, CRASHED, DRAINING.

 instance info